Elorna-Pierre/House_Prices_Advanced_Regression_Techniques/README.md

 Provided the best prediction accuracy out of the three models in this project.

 3. Model Evaluation
 I used Mean Absolute Error (MAE) to compare the models.
-Lower MAE = better predictions.
 A bar chart was created to visually compare model performances.
 A scatter plot was used to check how close the predicted prices were to the actual prices.